UH-Data-Structures/hwTwo/README.md

 * Must utilize your own linked-lists to do the combining of operations (either within a file, or when combining various files into a single list of notifications).
 Failure to do so will result in a grade of 2 points (out of 100).
 That is, using any existing library for linked-lists is not allowed.
 * Everything in your code needs to be done via recursion instead of via loops (such as `for` or `while`).
 Each time that your program uses a `for` or `while` loop (or similar) will have a penalty of 27 points (out of 100).
 * Place your codes in a folder in your home directory, named: `hw2` (Failure to do so will cause your program to have a zero grade due to inability for doing automated grading).
+In case that you are going for the early deadline, the folder name must be: `hw2early`

 ## Miscellaneous